keval-sondigara/SOC-Analyst-Portfolio/THM_Labs/Benign/writeup.md

 ### 9).
 The suspicious file downloaded from the C2 server contained malicious content with the pattern THM{……….}; what is that pattern?

-if we open https://controlc.com/e4d11035 we can see flag
+i just opened the site https://controlc.com/e4d11035 to see the flag.

 ### Answer:- THM{KJ&*H^B0}